 It would have been possible to solve this argument more peacefully if there were records that show who owns what land in the village.
 Comparing the land records to the current measurements would ensure if Raghu has taken up Mohan’s land.

-Measuring the land and maintaining the records is the main work of the Patwari- known by different names in different states – in some villages, such officers are called Lekhpal-Kanungo or Karamchari or Village Officer and so on.
-Each Patwari -responsible for a group of villages-maintains and updates the records of the village-has ways of measuring agricultural fields.
+Measuring the land and maintaining the records is the main work of the Patwari- known by different names in different states.
+In some villages, such officers are called Lekhpal-Kanungo or Karamchari or Village Officer and so on.
+Each Patwari is responsible for a group of villages and maintains and updates the records of the village.
+It has ways of measuring agricultural fields.
 In some places, a long chain is used.
-Patwari is responsible for organising the collection of land revenue from the farmers-provides information to the government about the crops grown in this area-done from the records that are kept-so, it’s important for the Patwari to regularly update these as farmers may change the crop they grow or someone may dig a well somewhere- revenue department of the government keep track of all this -Senior people in this department supervise the Patwari’s work.
-Every state in India is divided into districts-for managing matters relating to land, these districts are further sub-divided- subdivisions of a district are known by different names such as tehsil, taluka and so on.
-At the head is the District Collector-under her revenue officers, also known as tehsildars hear disputes-supervise the work of the Patwaris-ensure that records are properly kept-land revenue is collected.-make sure that the farmers can easily obtain a copy of their record-students can obtain their caste certificates and more.
+Patwari is responsible for organising the collection of land revenue from the farmers and provides information to the government about the crops grown in this area.
+These done from the records that are kept.
+So, it’s important for the Patwari to regularly update these as farmers may change the crop they grow or someone may dig a well somewhere.
+Revenue department of the government keep track of all this.
+Senior people in this department supervise the Patwari’s work.
+Every state in India is divided into districts for managing matters relating to land, these districts are further sub-divided.
+These subdivisions of a district are known by different names such as tehsil, taluka and so on.
+At the head is the District Collector who has revenue officers, also known as tehsildars under them to hear disputes and supervise the work of the Patwaris.
+They ensure that records are properly kept and land revenue is collected.
+They also make sure that the farmers can easily obtain a copy of their record and students can obtain their caste certificates and more.
 Tehsildar’s office is where land disputes are also heard.